SchulzLab/TFAnalysis/README.md

 ```
 ####Step 3 Applying Random Forests to Leaderboard and Test data
 To make predictions on the leaderboard and test data sets, the script `Classification/Predict_TF_Binding.py` can be used.
 This scripts has to be started manually
-for all files, that should be classified.
+for all files that should be classified.

 The command to run the script for one such file is:
 ```